The Digital Economy: Selling Through Customer Insight

-Demonstrate knowledge and critical understanding of how customers behave in the digital economy and describe the role of information systems in creating customer insight.
+Demonstrate knowledge as well as critical understanding of how customers behave in the digital economy as well as describe the role of information systems in creating customer insight.

-Explore and conduct theoretically-informed analysis of decision making in consumer and organisational markets and assess digital marketing communications against research-based criteria.
+Explore as well as conduct theoretically-informed analysis of decision making in consumer and organisational markets as well as assess digital marketing communications against research-based criteria.

-Apply exchange theory to a range of different business models to create mutual benefit for suppliers and buyers.
+Apply exchange theory to a range of different business models to create mutual benefit for suppliers as well as buyers.

-Apply and use insight-driven selling to improve performance, and engage with relevant ethical issues driven by the digital economy.
+Apply as well as use insight-driven selling to improve performance, as well as engage with relevant ethical issues driven by the digital economy.

 Who is the course for?

 This course is intended for anyone who wants to learn about attracting and retaining customers.
-No previous experience of studying sales or marketing is required, but some basic knowledge of how businesses work would be beneficial.
+No previous experience of studying sales or marketing will be required, but some basic knowledge of how businesses work would be beneficial.